Experience Thailand Through the Undiscovered Countryside

 Nong Khai

 Mostly a stopover city for tourists coming in and out of Laos, Nong Khai is fantastic.
-There are excellent food and cafes, river cruises up and down the Mekong and a fresh market.
+There are excellent food and cafes, river cruises up and down the Mekong, and a fresh market.
 One of Thailand’s most enigmatic attractions, the Sala Kaew Ku Sculpture Park, is a surreal, sculptural journey into the mind of a mystic shaman.

 Ubon Ratchathani

 Three thousand natural sandstone cliffs and ditches and even a glowing temple in the dark, it’s hard to imagine Ubon Ratchathani ever going out.
-Wat Sirindhorn Wanaram Phu Prao or simply Wat Phu Prao amazes visitors with its luminous Tree of Life meticulously carved on the back gate of its chapel.
+Wat Sirindhorn Wanaram Phu Prao, or simply Wat Phu Prao, amazes visitors with its luminous Tree of Life meticulously carved on the back gate of its chapel.

 Prasat Ta Muan

-Between Korat and Surin is Prasat Ta Muan, a historic site consisting of two large temples built by the Khmer in the 11th century.
+Between Korat and Surin is Prasat Ta Muan, a historic site consisting of two prominent temples built by the Khmer in the 11th century.
 It is a beautiful temple, surrounded by a large Prasat (temple) in the middle and Indiana Jones-style ruins.

 There is a giant Buddha shrine and some fresh pits and drains where they would purify themselves during rituals.
 The inner area itself, however, is usually a heap of rubble.
 You can visit both as a day tour from Korat or Surin, but with more time, stay in Nang Rang for one night and rent a bike to get moving.